 The iconic “Freddie” trophy graces the lobbies of some of the most respected travel loyalty programs throughout the world.
 The obelisk-shaped statuette is a symbol of excellence that can only be obtained by exceeding the high expectations of frequent travelers.

 In 1988 thousands of voters cast Freddie Award ballots.
-Today, nearly 3.5 million ballots are cast annually.
+Today, over 4.2 million ballots are cast annually.
 This year, balloting is available in the following languages: English, German, Spanish, French, Chinese, Japanese, Dutch, Portuguese, Italian, Korean, Turkish, Hindi and Arabic.
 And voters will be able to cast a ballot for their most valuable travel loyalty program in one of three geographic regions: The Americas, Europe/Africa or Middle East/Asia/Oceania.

 Sir Freddie Laker